446A.085 Transportation revolving loan fund.

 Subd.
 11. Payment by county or city.
 Notwithstanding the allocation provisions of section 162.08 for counties, and the apportionment provisions of section 162.14 for cities, sums apportioned under section 162.13 to a statutory or home rule charter city, or under section 162.07 to a county, that has loan repayments due to the transportation revolving loan fund, shall be paid by the commissioner of transportation to the appropriate loan fund to offset the loan repayments that are due.

 Subd.
-12. Rules of transportation committee and authority.
-The commissioner of the department of trade and economic development shall adopt administrative rules specifying the procedures that will be used for the administration of the duties of the transportation committee and authority.
+12. Rules of Transportation Committee and authority.
+The commissioner of the Department of Employment and Economic Development shall adopt administrative rules specifying the procedures that will be used for the administration of the duties of the Transportation Committee and authority.
 The rules must include criteria, standards, and procedures that will be used for making loans, determining interest rates to be charged on loans, the amount of project financing to be provided, the collateral that will be required, the requirements for dedicated sources of revenue or income streams to ensure repayment of loans, and the length of repayment terms.

 Subd.
 14. Joint rules.
-The commissioner of the department of trade and economic development and the commissioner of transportation may adopt a single set of rules.
+The commissioner of the Department of Employment and Economic Development and the commissioner of transportation may adopt a single set of rules.

 Official Publication of the State of Minnesota